Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Hidden halo rings are settings that feature a complete loop of gemstones or diamonds that sits below the center diamond (example below).
 Hidden halos offer the ring extra character and brilliance.
 On occasion, based on the ring design, hidden halos can also make the center stone appear larger.

 A halo ring can make a diamond look bigger, because of increased brilliance and total surface area of gemstones or diamonds.
 The surrounding stones boost the appearance of the center diamond.

 The amount of size a halo adds to a ring depends on the carat weight and table surface area of the gemstones in the halo.
-For example, this halo ring features 42 round diamonds with a total carat weight of at least 0.3.
-This halo design, on the other hand, has 48 round diamonds with a total carat weight of at least 0.53.
+For example, this halo ring on Blue Nile features 42 round diamonds with a total carat weight of at least 0.3.
+This halo design on Blue Nile, on the other hand, has 48 round diamonds with a total carat weight of at least 0.53.
 The second halo adds more size to the ring than the first one.

 A hidden halo usually doesn’t make the diamond look bigger.
 However, when looking from a side angle, it adds character and brilliance to the ring.

 You can also design your halo with colored gemstones to create a contrast in colors like the one in the picture above.